IDC Research says New Zealand smartwatch adoption rates are less than half the worldwide average.

-Just three percent of people in New Zealand own a smart watch.
+Just three New Zealanders in a hundred own a smartwatch.
 The number hasn’t changed in the last year.
 It is the same percentage as Japan.

 As IDC notes, the figures show New Zealanders are pragmatic about buying technology.
 We didn’t get caught up in the hype behind wearable devices.